nodezyx/angularsocketss/README.md

 - Nystar

 > [!CAUTION]
 > Built on top of the WhiskeySockets/Baileys project.
-All original core logic credits go to their team. elaina-bail extends it with thoughtful UX and DX improvements.
+All original core logic credits go to their team. angularsockets extends it with thoughtful UX and DX improvements.

 ---

 <div align="center">
   <p>Made with 💜 by MR FRANK OFC</p>
 </div>